theonej/01/docs/body/body-info.md

 The body maintains a **body info** table that contains information **appendages** can use to join the body.

-The format of the body info tale is as follows:
+The format of the body info table is as follows:

 | name  | mac   | join certificate  | join certificate public key   |
 |-------|-------|-------------------|-------------------------------|